PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Experiments for Outdoor Scenarios

 \subsection{Effectiveness on Various Backbones}

-\textbf{Different View Transformations} In Table~\ref{tab:view_trans}, we investigate different view transformation strategies for converting 2D features into 3D space, including BEVDet~\cite{huang2021bevdet}, BEVDepth~\cite{li2023bevdepth}, and BEVformer~\cite{li2022bevformer}.
-Improvements ranging from 5.2 to 6.3 NDS are observed across different transform techniques, demonstrating the strong generalization ability of the proposed method.

-\textbf{Different Modalities} Unlike most previous pre-training methods, our framework can be seamlessly applied to various modalities.
+Unlike most previous pre-training methods, our framework can be seamlessly applied to various modalities.
 To verify the effectiveness of our approach, we set UVTR as our baseline, which contains detectors with point, camera, and fusion modalities.
 Table~\ref{tab:diff_modality} shows the impact of \sexyname on different modalities. \sexyname consistently improves the UVTR-L, UVTR-C, and UVTR-M by 9.1, 7.7, and 6.9 NDS, respectively.

-\textbf{Scaling up Backbones} To test \sexyname across different backbone scales, we adopt an off-the-shelf model, ConvNeXt, and its variants with different numbers of learnable parameters.
-As shown in Table~\ref{tab:scale_up_back}, one can observe that with our \sexyname pre-training, all baselines are improved by large margins of +6.0$\sim$7.7 NDS and +8.2$\sim$10.3 mAP.
-The steady gains suggest that \sexyname has the potential to boost various state-of-the-art networks.
+We have also investigated that our approach is effective with different view transformation strategies and different backbone scales, as detailed in Appendix~\ref{appx:outdoor_eff}.